Auriol Smith: Television and audio

 She worked extensively on radio including Pinter's 1960 radio version of his sixty-minute play The Room for the BBC Third Programme.
 For ten years she presented Listen with Mother on BBC Radio 4 and was a long-serving member of the Radio Drama Company.
 Her BBC radio credits include Alan Bennett's Forty Years On, the role of a tipsy summer partygoer in Ellen Dryden's romantic comedy Forgetting Rosalind (a FirstWrites production for the BBC), and East of the Sun by Carey Harrison.

 For Naxos, Smith recorded the roles of Alice in Henry V with Samuel West, and the Duchess of York in Richard III with Kenneth Branagh.
 She has also acted on television in Kavanagh QC, One Foot in the Grave, Peak Practice and Doctors, among others.

 Honours

 She and her husband Sam Walters received the Freedom of the London Borough of Richmond upon Thames in December 2014.

 Private life

 Auriol Smith is the wife of Orange Tree co-founder and former artistic director Sam Walters, whom she met while doing pantomime at Rotherham in 1962.
-They have two daughters: Dorcas Walters, who was principal dancer with Birmingham Royal Ballet and now works in arts administration, and Octavia Walters, formerly an actress, now a sports injury masseur.
+They have two daughters: Dorcas Walters, who was principal dancer with Birmingham Royal Ballet and is now a Gyrotonic instructor, and Octavia Walters, formerly an actress, now a sports injury masseur and hypnotherapist.